Get the help you need to feel better

 Read Allison’s Story of her abortion and learn more about what you might be facing when considering abortion.

 “When I found out I was pregnant, I was two weeks into my 21st year and was scared, excited, scared, confused, scared…so full of emotions.
 When you are pregnant out of wedlock, still in college, and have no real job, being pregnant is exciting for about 10 minutes until reality sets in.
 How will I tell my mom?
 Where will I live?
 How will I work?
 Is the father going to be a good dad? etc, etc, etc.

 I decided to look into adoption.
 I told my baby’s father.
 He was VERY against adoption.
 I made an appointment at an agency to find out more information.
 While waiting for him to arrive, I looked through what seemed like an endless amount of books.
-These books were made my families who couldn’t have children.
+These books were made by families who couldn’t have children.
 They were desperate to have a baby of their own.
-I’ll never forget seeing the picture of one couple.
-Standing in front of a Christmas tree.
-Smiling.
+I’ll never forget seeing the picture of one couple, standing in front of a Christmas tree, smiling.
 They had the life I wished I could give my baby on my own.
 Married, owning a house, in love, financially stable.
 While I couldn’t give that to my baby right now in my life, I could provide that couple with that healthy baby for them to love!
 I started to get excited that the next Christmas someone would be sharing it with my bundle of joy!